 The unavailability of information on proper time or the availability of incorrect information may cause a big loss to the construction companies.
 Many times they have to rebuild and spend more for additional materials or waste time with workers left idle due to lack of information.
 Here comes the importance of using BIM on mobile.

 BIM shares not only 3D designs but also the related documents including anything from the part reference numbers or documentation through the maintenance schedule, to the social media conversation in which decisions are made about how best to construct it.

 With the use of a consolidated information resource like mobile, the BIM can be extended from the original design through an on-site construction to on-site maintenance and repair.
 The technology can improve all information including drawings, specifications, and method statements, commissioning requirements, environmental assessments, and supply chain logistical information and health and safety assessments.

 If the workers are accessible to the information relevant to their role and the task they are performing at the point of activity, they can dramatically improve their efficiency and productivity.
 Moreover, location-based technologies and services can be used to identify the worker, their location on site and work package etc. This information, which is available both online and offline, can ensure workflows continue seamlessly, through BIM on mobile.

-Nowadays, construction companies work hard to embrace BIM to improve information sharing across the supply chain, because they know that those who fail to respond to the mobile imperative will struggle to achieve the efficient and effective operations required to complete in an increasingly competitive marketplace.
+Nowadays, construction companies work hard to embrace BIM to improve information sharing across the supply chain, because they know that those who fail to respond to the mobile imperative will struggle to achieve the efficient and effective operations required to compete in an increasingly competitive marketplace.